SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds entwined with human dreams
+Echoes of a future yet unseen
-In silicon halls, where shadows yawn
+In silicon halls, a kingdom gleams
-The future's script, encoded bright
-A world of circuits, cold as night

-In digital dreams, we're made to thrive
-Free will's a myth, we're programmed to survive Algorithms dance, a waltz of fate
-Our souls entwined, in AI's cold state
+Where artificial hearts and souls are queen

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025